Beech Leaf Disease in Northeast Ohio

 What You Can Do About Beech Leaf Disease

-Maintaining your trees through professional arboricultural practices and building the health of the soil around them are the best ways to keep your beech trees strong and vigorous.
+However, keep in mind that maintaining your trees through professional arboricultural practices and building the health of the soil around them are the best ways to keep your beech trees strong and vigorous.
 Additionally, if you have other types of trees that are susceptible to diseases or pests, be sure that they are properly treated and pruned to keep them as healthy as possible.

 Latest Developments in BLD